 Design of experiment

 There are many domain specific problems where time-series anomaly detection brings value and insight into the data.
 Some of them are more straightforward and easier to solve than other.
 Executives of a retail sales company want to be alerted if there is a sudden drop in the sales of a product or a car rental company desires to monitor the number of rented cars.
-These types of problems require to analyze one target variable (KPI) with possible explanatory variables that affect the KPI.
+These types of problems require to analyze one KPI with possible influencers that affect the KPI.

 On the other hand, there are industries where vast amount of data is produced by different kinds of sensors like temperature, humidity, rotation speed etc. Such data usually describe “health” of one or more machines or systems.
 Instead of one metric/KPI being monitored, such problems require to monitor the system as whole.